City Council considers new rule after lawsuit alleging Open Meeting Act violation

 “These are examples of informal gatherings and communications among councilors discussing public business, which the public isn’t privy to and, more importantly, a majority of councilors aren’t privy to,” Blair said.

-“In my opinion, they are not prohibited by the Open Meetings Act,” Blair said.
+“In my opinion, they are not prohibited by the Open Meeting Act,” Blair said.

 Miller, though, said the public has a right to know what is being said and written during public meetings.